 It's made by multiple.

-I said, Well, I may need to be going or something.
+I said, well, I may need to be going or something.

-And I need to be getting back to my to my desk.
+And I said, I'm not that kind of girl, and I need to be getting back to my desk.

-Ainsley Earhart, the co-host of Fox and Friends on the Fox News Channel each weekday morning, six to nine is with us.
+So beyond despicable, beyond hypocritical, Ainsley Earhart, the co-host of Fox and Friends on the Fox News channel each weekday morning, 6-9, is with us.

 She's got a brand new book out.

-Uh, This is number two in a series.
+This is number two in a series.

 It's called Through Your Eyes, My Child's Gift to Me.

-You know, it's fast.
+You know, it's fascinating.

-When you have a daughter, and I have a young daughter, and I I saw your daughter on TV with your dad is in your Mr. Earhart, sir.
+When you have a daughter, and I have a young daughter, and I saw your daughter on TV with your dad is in your Mr. Earhart, sir.

-I know I'm I know with the South.
+I know with the South.

 Am I doing all right?